tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_trends.md

 The OpenAPI spec alone isn't readable documentation, but many tools can generate out documentation from the OpenAPI spec.
 The most common tools for this are [Swagger UI](https://idratherbewriting.com/learnapidoc/pubapis_swagger.html), custom-built tools, or [ReDoc](https://idratherbewriting.com/learnapidoc/pubapis_redoc.html).

-REST APIs are language agnostic, but there are usually accompanying software development kids (SDKs) that are language-specific (companies provide them to help developers implement the API).
+REST APIs are language agnostic, but there are usually accompanying software development kits (SDKs) that are language-specific (companies provide them to help developers implement the API).
 The most important languages to know (likely because of the SDKs that accompany APIs) are JavaScript, Java, and Python.
 Outside of programming languages, trending technologies include machine learning, artificial intelligence, big data, and Internet of Things (IoT).

 ## 5. Profile information {#profile}